Securing Pulumi Secrets with AWS KMS and HashiCorp Vault

 Production infrastructure demands cryptographic control over state files.
-Pulumi’s default service-managed encryption lacks audit trails and cross-account portability.
+Pulumi's default service-managed encryption lacks audit trails and cross-account portability.
 Migrating to AWS KMS or HashiCorp Vault enforces compliance boundaries.
-This guide details atomic provider swaps, strict Python 3.9+ typing patterns, and state recovery workflows.
+This guide—part of the AWS Provider Deep Dive within Pulumi Patterns & Provider Management—details atomic provider swaps, strict Python 3.9+ typing patterns, and state recovery workflows.
+It pairs naturally with managing multi-account AWS environments with Pulumi Python, where each account needs its own KMS key for cross-account state portability.

 Environment Isolation & Python 3.9+ Baseline